boleque/postgres-for-admin-and-dev/sectioning.md

 CREATE TABLE by_list.departure_airport_others PARTITION OF by_list.flights_child DEFAULT;

--- наполняем дочернюю таблицу
+-- Populate the child table
 INSERT INTO by_list.flights_child
 SELECT * FROM bookings.flights;

--- проанализируем планы запросов
+-- Analyze query plans
--- 1. запрос по departure_airport = VKO перенаправляет на требуемую партицию
+-- 1. Query for departure_airport = VKO directs us to the correct partition
 demo=# EXPLAIN SELECT * FROM by_list.flights_child WHERE departure_airport = 'VKO';
                                         QUERY PLAN
 ------------------------------------------------------------------------------------------